 Wednesday was an unprecedented day for athletes in multiple sports leagues.
 Courts sat empty and fields went unplayed — almost in a domino effect — as team after team joined a nearly sports-wide wildcat strike.
 The united work stoppage was a protest in response to the shooting for Jacob Blake, a Black man, who was shot by Kenosha, Wisconsin police in front of his children.
-But after months of protests against police brutality, professional athletes have taken a stand: They decided that the world is not entitled to receive entertainment from Black people while the state continues to gun them down in the streets.
+But after months of protests across the United States against police brutality, professional athletes have taken a stand: They decided that the US is not entitled to receive entertainment from Black people while the state continues to gun them down in the streets.

 While this action is notable for the sheer intersport solidarity shown, it’s also notable because it wasn’t just the men’s professional leagues who participated.
 In addition to the National Basketball Association, Major League Baseball, and Major League Soccer, teams from the Women’s National Basketball Association and tennis player Naomi Osaka refused to play.
 Osaka announced that she would not play in the Western & Southern Open on Thursday, ultimately forcing the tournament’s hand and they decided to postpone their matches.

 “Before I am an athlete, I am a Black woman,” Osaka wrote on Twitter.
 “And as a Black woman I feel as though there are much more important matters at hand that need immediate attention, rather than watching me play tennis.
 I don’t expect anything drastic to happen with me not playing, but if I can get a conversation started in a majority white sport I consider that a step in the right direction.”